bassner/tsp-web/README.md

 # tsp-web
 A TSP Solver using energy consumption of an electric vehicle as distance values.
 Capable of solving the TSP for up to 13 locations on a real world street map.

+For an insight on internal functionality, please read the PDF-Documentation.

 # Set Up
 1. Clone this repository
 ```